lsteinmann/datplot/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a resubmission of the archived package https://CRAN.R-project.org/package=datplot.
 In this version I have:

-* fixed the invalid URLs to fully specified URLs starting with the protocol in
-files: README.md and vignettes/how-to.Rmd.
-Nothing else has changed.
+* Removed the UTF-8 and Latin-1 characters as noted in the archived version
+* I am submitting a new version of the package

 ## Test environments
-* local R installation, R 4.0.3
+* local R installation, R 4.2.2 on Windows
-* ubuntu 16.04 (on travis-ci), R 4.0.3
+* GitHub actions (release) on macos, win and ubuntu
+* GitHub actions (devel and oldrel-1) on ubuntu
 * win-builder (devel)

 ## R CMD check results